 - Uncle Wiggily’s Woodland Games by Howard Garis – So, I was a HUGE Uncle Wiggily fan as a kid, and as an adult I’ve started collecting the hard-to-find books of those stories.
 Chris got me some for Christmas, so I read this one aloud to the whole family.

 - The Sun’s Coming Up Like a Big Bald Head by Norman Reedus – Ah, a Norman Reedus photo book.
-That was one of Sarah’s Christmas presents (perhaps one of her favorites).
+That was one of Ashar’s Christmas presents (perhaps one of her favorites).

 Movies and TV

-- Friends – One of Sarah’s favorite shows and a frequent “rewatch” for her if she doesn’t have a current series in the works.
+- Friends – One of Ashar’s favorite shows and a frequent “rewatch” for her if she doesn’t have a current series in the works.

 - The Walking Dead – Which is, of course, immediately followed by an hour of The Talking Dead.